September 9, 2021

 Housekeeping and maintenance services to Independent Living continue to follow enhanced safety protocols.

 Specific to Penrose Harbor, in April of 2021, the Washington State Department of Health (DOH) again released updated guidelines for long-term care facilities such as Penrose Harbor at Heron’s Key.
-The Safe Start Plan for Long term care is advancing with a reduction in restrictions for Penrose Harbor, and we are delighted that residents in Penrose Harbor are once again able to connect in person with loved ones and friends.
-There are requirements and limitations for who is eligible for an in-person visit, and limits on the number of visitors allowed for indoor versus outdoor visits.
-Those eligible for indoor visits in Penrose Harbor are:
+Although still in effect, the Safe Start Plan for Long term care is advancing with reductions in restrictions for Penrose Harbor, and we are delighted that residents in Penrose Harbor are once again able to connect in person with loved ones and friends.
+Requirements and limitations for who is eligible for in-person visit, and limits on the number of visitors allowed for indoor versus outdoor visits continues under this Safe Start Plan.
+At this time under Tacoma Pierce County Health Department requirements, Penrose Harbor is closed to indoor visitations, with the exception of compassionate care visits, through September 11th.
+Outdoor visits, zoom and window visits are allowed.

 Residents scheduling an outdoor visit may have up to four visitors.
 All Penrose Harbor residents, regardless of vaccination status, may schedule outdoor visits (as long as weather is safe).
 Both outdoor and “window visits” are available by appointment for all residents in Penrose Harbor.
 An outdoor canopy with seating is available for visitation by appointment at the entrance to Penrose Harbor.
 In addition, canopies with seating and intercom systems have been placed outside of vacant rooms to allow for window visitation.
 Appointments are required to ensure disinfection of all areas between visits.
 Please call the Penrose Receptionist at 235-313-0800 to make an appointment.